Table of Contents

 Reviews are one of the most popular types of content.
 In a survey, it was found that 84% of millennials trust online reviews as much as recommendations from friends and family.
 Writing reviews about trending things can be beneficial for your blog.

-Restaurant or food reviews or movie reviews always garner a lot of traffic.
+Restaurant or food reviews or movie reviews are some of the most popular types of content.
+They garner a large amount of organic traffic.
 Everyone wants an opinion on something that they are about to try.
 Moreover, using the names of the things you are reviewing in the title helps you show up more prominently in Google searches.

 People might not have the time to read, but they can listen.
 If your target audience often travels via car, then podcasts might be great.
 If your podcast becomes a hit, you can even run it on popular platforms such as Apple Podcasts, Spotify, and more.

 According to a recent study by Microsoft, the human attention span has dropped to 8 seconds.
 People prefer multitasking while performing tasks.
-Podcasts are the ideal type of content for such audiences, who wish to have something playing in the background while they attend to some other work.
+Podcasts are ideal for such audiences, who wish to have something playing in the background while they attend to some other work.

 Your podcast can focus on any topic of your choice.
 It can be informative or tell stories related to daily life.
 True crime is one of the most popular topics for podcasts these days.
 Your options are endless.

-Frequently Asked Questions (FAQs) are one of the top searched types of content on the internet.
+Frequently Asked Questions (FAQs) are among the most searched types of content on the internet.
 Creating FAQs related to the products, services, etc., makes for a great blog post.
 It helps the reader find answers quickly and succinctly.

 FAQs are also extremely helpful in increasing the traffic to your blog as they show up under the searches more frequently.